openstax/adaptarr-server/doc/api/users.md

 ```
 {
     language: string?,
-    permissions: SystemPermission[]?,
     name: string?,
 }
 ```

 - `language`: a [BCP 47][BCP47] language tag naming language to which user's preferred language will be set;

-- `permissions`: a set of permissions to assign to the user.
-Any permissions which user already has but which are not present in this field will be removed.

-  This field can only be used by a user with the [`user:edit-permissions`]( ../#p-user-edit-permissions) system permission.

 - `name`: user's name;